air-box/airbox-demo/README.md

 8. Test from your desktop terminal
 ```$ curl -k https://<nginx-kv VM's external IP address>```

-You should see the following output:
+In both cases i.e., with vanilla nginx andd nginx with keyless, you should see the same output as below:
 ```
 <html>
   <head>